 The Modified Endowment Contract (MEC) can be your worst enemy, or your best friend.
-If we look at what it is, how to avoid it if necessary, and how to use it when needed, we’ll be much more capable of keeping our permanent insurance policies working for us in a powerful way.
-In order to present an adequate picture of the MEC, let’s first discuss a little history.
+If we look at what it is, how to avoid it if necessary, and how to use it when needed, we’ll be much more capable of keeping our cash value life insurance policies working for us in a powerful way.

 Modified Endowment Contract (MEC)